pumpkinpie94/web_scrapping/README.md

 # web_scrapping

+To run this script you'll need to pip install beautifulsoup4 and requests.

  collection of python web scrapping scripts

  test_scrapper.py is used to test new features and work out bugs in sections of code.